 A magnetic locking device or maglock is a locking device that consists of an electromagnet and an armature plate.
 Mag-locks can be either “fail-safe” or “fail secure”.
 A fail-safe locking device stays unlocked when power is lost.
 A fail-secure locking device remains locked when power is lost.
 Typically the magnet portion of the lock is installed on the top of the door frame and the armature plate is attached to the door.
 The two components make contact when the door is closed.
 When the magnet receives power, it creates a magnetic pull that causes the armature plate to attract the magnet, creating a locking action.

 One of the most common access control devices is an electrified strike, otherwise known as an electric strike.
 An electric strike is an access control device that replaces the fixed strike plate on the door frame.
 Just like a standard fixed strike plate, an electric strike blocks the latch from being pulled open.
-Whenever the strike receives power it releases the hold on the strike allowing the user free passage.
+Whenever the electric strike receives the power it releases the hold on the strike allowing the user free passage.
 Once the door closes the strike will re-engage thus locking the door.
 This is an essential component for an access control system Houston, TX businesses need.

 Access Control Houston

-We offer our customers physical security systems tailored to their specific home or business needs.
+We offer our security systems and access control to Houston customers tailored to their business needs.
 Our experienced access control technicians are trained to ask the right questions to assist you.
 They will help you in identifying your unique type of access control needs when configuring your ideal solution.
-Call us and schedule your free quote today!
+Call us and schedule your free quote for access control systems Houston!